mirsanak/MASO/README.md

 # MASO - The Food & Waste Management System

+## Deployed link - https://maso-b289.onrender.com , it may take up to 1 minute to load intially as it's deployed on a free service.

 ## Overview

 MASO is a comprehensive system designed for managing excess food, food waste, donation requests, and donation orders.
 It provides a user-friendly interface through Streamlit for web-based interactions and a command-line interface (CLI) for terminal-based interactions.